Interview with Sim Cass

 So we’re doing 40 classes, going in depth into natural ferments, breads made the ancient way and breads made throughout history, up to now.

-The program will cover A-Z in terms of how to adapt to any scale.
+The course will cover A-Z in terms of how to adapt to any scale.
 Balthazar, even at a large scale is, ten times a day, using natural ferment and that is what I’m preaching—natural fermentation.
 But not only natural fermentation, because there are some breads that work very well in a combination of the old and the new.

 Are there any current trends or innovators in the bread world that you find particularly interesting?